-The content of this ESMF is based on review of secondary data including an analysis of the legal and institutional framework A situational analysis of the relevant socio-environmental context.
-This analysis covers among other things, land tenure, economic context, gender, biophysical context, etc. MoNLR site visits to proposed activity locations, interviews and meetings with key stakeholder including local ward representatives and government agencies including Ministry of Internal Affairs (MoIA), Department of Finance and Treasury, (MFEM), Department of Urban Affairs and
+The framework was developed through mixed methods, which comprised in-depth environmental and social analyses and consultations with stakeholders.
+The content of this ESMF is based on a review of secondary data including an analysis of the legal and institutional framework and a situational analysis of the relevant socio-environmental context.
+This analysis covers land tenure, economic context, gender, biophysical context, etc. Consultations involved MoNLR site visits to proposed activity locations, interviews and meetings with key stakeholder including local ward representatives and government agencies including; Ministry of Internal Affairs (MoIA), Department of Finance and Treasury at the Ministry of Finance and Economic Management (MFEM), Department of Urban Affairs and Planning at the MoIA, Department of Water Resources, MoLNR, Department of

-Planning, MoIA, Department of Water Resources, MoLNR, Department of Environmental Protection and Conservation, MoCC, community and Kastom leaders and representatives at Ohlen Matasu, Anambrou, Seaside and Tokyo settlements.
+Environmental Protection and Conservation, at the Ministry of Climate Change Adaptation, Meteorology & Geo-Hazards, Energy, Environment and Disaster Management (MoCCA).
+Consultations also involved community and Kastom (custom) leaders and representatives at Ohlen Mataso, Anambrou, Seaside and Tokyo settlements.
 The site visits focused on collection of data relating to: (i) social and environmental baselines and (ii) stakeholder engagement, including measures to access diverse and marginalized groups.